-Rail infrastructure manager launches Brussels project against trespassers on the tracks
+Rail infrastructure manager launches project against trespassers on the tracks

-In 2025, trespassers on the tracks in Belgium caused an average of 4.5 hours of delays per day, and nine people died as a result of trespassing.
+Trespassers on railway tracks caused an average of 4.5 hours of delays per day last year, and nine people died as a result of trespassing.
 It is a particularly serious problem in Brussels: 55 cases were recorded on the busy North-South connection in the capital.
-Belgian rail infrastructure manager Infrabel is therefore launching a pilot project at Brussels-North station.
+Rail infrastructure manager Infrabel is launching a pilot project at Brussels North station to tackle the problem.

 Last year, there were 583 reports of trespassers on the tracks, Infrabel announced at a press conference on Thursday.
 Trespassing on the tracks is the biggest external cause of rail delays and is particularly a problem during the evening rush hour and in Brussels.
 It is also extremely dangerous: in 2025, nine trespassers died and three others were seriously injured.

-Infrabel today presented a pilot project to prevent people from entering the tracks from the platforms.
-It is no coincidence that this is being rolled out at Brussels-North station.
-No fewer than 19 reports of trespassers were recorded there in 2025.
-There were 18 reports at Brussels-South and 15 at Brussels-Central.
+Infrabel is launching a pilot project at Brussels North to stop people entering the tracks from platforms.
+There were 19 reports of trespassers recorded there in 2025, with 18 reports at Brussels Midi and 15 at Brussels Central.

-The pilot project is rolled out on tracks 1 and 12, as well as on the platform between tracks 8 and 9, which is longer than the others.
-On the one hand, barriers and trip mats have been installed.
-On the other hand, there is also a virtual barrier using cameras with intrusion detection that automatically send an alarm to a control room.
+The pilot project is being rolled out on tracks 1 and 12, as well as on the platform between tracks 8 and 9, which is longer than the others.
+Barriers and trip mats have been installed, and a virtual barrier using cameras with intrusion detection will automatically send an alarm to a control room.
 The project involves an investment of 75,000 euros.

 There are also severe penalties for trespassing on the tracks.
 Anyone caught can be fined 300 euros.
 Anyone caught a second time must pay 500 euros.